Goodwall

-Goodwall is an app that aims to provide young people with opportunities to develop their skills and gain access to educational and work-related opportunities.
+Goodwall is an app that aims to provide young people with opportunities to develop their skills and access educational and work-related opportunities.
 The platform is designed primarily for the Gen Z demographic and allows members to create a digital profile to showcase their skills and achievements using photos and videos.
-Users are encouraged to engage in skills-based challenges and online programs that focus on transferable skills such as problem-solving, creativity, and communication.
+Users are encouraged to engage in skills-based challenges and online programs focusing on transferable skills such as problem-solving, creativity, and communication.
 The Goodwall app is available on both iOS and Android.

 History

 Goodwall's social networking platform was founded by Omar and Taha Bawa, two brothers from Geneva, Switzerland.
-The Bawa brothers were raised in a family that had a strong commitment to humanitarian work, with their parents serving the UNHCR and The Global Fund.
-Growing up, they were exposed to global challenges and were inspired to make a meaningful impact.
+They were raised in a family firmly committed to humanitarian work, with their parents serving the UNHCR and The Global Fund.
+They later stated that these experiences inspired them to create the platform.

 The idea for Goodwall stemmed from End Ignorance, a blog created by Omar Bawa in 2012 to bring attention to various global crises.
-The Bawa brothers expanded the blog into a social network, which was launched as a website in January 2014 and later developed into a mobile-first platform in 2015.
+The Bawa brothers expanded the blog into a social network, launched as a website in January 2014, and later developed into a mobile-first platform in 2015.
+It is headquartered in Geneva.

+It was incubated at the MassChallenge startup accelerator.
+It has secured over $16 million in funding and received support from Randstad NV, and Manixer, a private equity firm focusing on education.

 Initially aimed at students from high school to university, Goodwall has since broadened its focus to include entrepreneurs and young professionals.
-The platform attracts members from diverse socioeconomic backgrounds and countries, with an average age range of 16-26.
-Currently, Goodwall has more than 2 million members across 150 countries and is headquartered in Geneva, Switzerland.
+The platform attracts members from diverse socioeconomic backgrounds and countries, with an average age range of 16–26.
+In December 2019, the Android version of the Goodwall app achieved 1,000,000 downloads, while in early June 2020, the Goodwall community surpassed 1.5 million members.
+As of 2023, Goodwall has more than 2 million members across 150 countries, with its fastest-growing region being Africa.

+The company also grants small scholarships to specific users.

 Services

-The Goodwall App
+Mobile app

-The Goodwall app provides an alternative to traditional CVs where users can showcase their skills and achievements through photos and videos on a digital profile.
-Additionally, the app offers online programs and challenges to enhance skills and connect with like-minded individuals globally.
+The Goodwall app provides an alternative to traditional curriculum vitae where users can showcase their skills and achievements through photos and videos on a digital profile.
+Additionally, the app offers online programs and challenges to develop skills and connect with users who have similar interests.
 Users can communicate through the chat feature and interact with each other’s posts via commenting and upvoting.
-The platform aims to connect users with opportunities related to education and work such as jobs, internships, courses, scholarships, and volunteer work.
+The platform aims to connect users with opportunities related to education and work, such as jobs, internships, courses, scholarships, and volunteer work.

-The Goodwall Blog
+Blog

 Goodwall’s blog was relaunched in late 2019 with an updated design and visuals.
-The blog focuses on topics of interest to students and young professionals including entrepreneurship, academia, job searching, careers, social impact, climate change, scholarships, motivation, and more.
+The blog focuses on topics of interest to students and young professionals, including entrepreneurship, academia, job searching, careers, social impact, climate change, scholarships, and personal motivation.

 Partnerships

 Goodwall collaborates with a range of companies, organizations, and governments to develop programs intended to enhance the skills and mobilization of young people.
 Some of the company's partners include UNICEF, Generation Unlimited, GIZ, Yoma, Randstad NV, and SAP.
+Some universities also use Goodwall as a recruiting tool to assess potential students.